Graach Gate

 The Graach Gate (German: Graacher Tor) is the last remaining town gate of the German town of Bernkastel-Kues.
 The name Graach refers to the neighbouring village of Graach connected by a narrow road to the gate.
 Currently the building is used as a museum of local history.

 History of the city gate

 The Graach gate was built in 1300 as part of a town wall protecting the town of Bernkastel against foreign aggression.
-In 1689 it was partly destroyed by French troops under Louis XIV of France.
+In 1689 it was partly destroyed by French troops under Louis XIV.

 At the beginning of the 18th century, the gate was reconstructed and from 1714 was used as a prison.
 Later on it became a hostel for the homeless.

 Since 2002 the gate has been a museum of local history.

 Architecture

 The gate has an integrated passage built in a Baroque style with a mansard roof created in the 18th century.
 Before destruction in 1689 the Graach gate, shown in a drawing dated 1590, was equipped with a tower reaching three times the size of the current building.

 After reconstruction in the 18th century the gate shows typical elements of a Renaissance-style building.

 A figure of the Archangel St. Michael is placed centrally over the passage protecting the inhabitants of Bernkastel from aggression by intruders.
 The figure is a copy while the original is exhibited in the museum of the Catholic Diocese of Trier.